tessercat/pbx-docs/client/notes.md

 and passes them to dialogs objects as constructor arguments.

-Peer provides a `displayName` method and sets it explicitly on dialog/panel objects that need to render display name properties.
+Peer provides a `getDisplayName` method and sets it explicitly on menu/dialog/panel objects that need to render display name properties.

-Peer registers this-bound callbacks on the button, dialog and panel objects it creates so the Peer can react to various input actions.
+Peer registers this-bound callbacks on the ment, dialog and panel objects it creates so the Peer can react to various input actions.

+Peer registers callbacks with its Connection object before opening connections.

 Peer initializes NameDialog
 by calling its `init` method before showing it.